dyldlewis/doctor-lookup/README.md

   * Enter your desktop using 'cd desktop'
   * type 'git clone (repository url)'
   * type 'cd doctor-lookup' to access the new directory
+  * create an .env file ($ mkdir .env)
+  * Open the .env file and input the following text: export apiKey = "your_api_key_here"; (it should be noted that your apikey variable name must be the same as in the example, it is case sensitive.
+Your API key itself should also be enclosed by one set of quotes).
   * Next, install the required dependencies:
     * $ npm install
     * $ bower install